sbhnet/kubernetes-install-via-kubeadm/README.md

 ## Step 4 - Add the POD Networking

-We wil now install Calidco for POD networking.
+We wil now install Calico for POD networking.
 The YAML file is located here https://docs.projectcalico.org/v3.16/manifests/calico.yaml, but we will load a customized one that sets the POD CIDR to `10.244.0.0/16`.
 No other changes were made.
 If you wish to install a different, or newer version of Calico, you should download the yaml and look for the `CALICO_IPV4POOL_CIDR` setting, uncomment it and set the POD CIDR

 ```
      - name: CALICO_IPV4POOL_CIDR